Blazemeter/taurus/site/dat/docs/ShellExec.md

  - Background tasks will be shut down forcefully on mirror stages (see [Lifecycle](Lifecycle.md)) if they were not finished yet.
  - Background tasks on Check stage will not start until same previous task completed.
  - Special environment variable `TAURUS\_ARTIFACTS\_DIR` is set for every command, containing path to current artifacts directory
  - Special environment variables `TAURUS\_EXIT\_CODE` and `TAURUS\_STOPPING\_REASON` is set for every command after Taurus begins shutdown, containing exit code and possible failure explanation

+##Module Settings
+Some 'global' settings can be specified in the `modules` block as usual.
- - There is module setting `default-cwd` for `shellexec` module that allows to change `cwd` default value for all tasks
- - There is module setting `env` which contains dictionary for additional environment variables for commands
+There are `default-cwd` for `shellexec` module that allows to change `cwd` default value for all tasks and `env` which contains dictionary for additional environment variables for commands
 ```yaml
 modules:
   shellexec: